deepal/stdlint/README.md

 }
 ```

 Some rules can be re-configured too.
 This is often useful to tweak the rule to fit your needs.
-If the rule supports customization, you can pass the rule configuration using `.stdlintrc` as follows:
+If the rule supports customisation, you can pass the rule configuration using `.stdlintrc` as follows:

 ```js
 {